sbywater/django-asana/README.rst

 With that value, your webhook urls will be something like this: https://mysite.com/djasana/webhooks/project/1337/

-2. To enable webhooks so Asana can keep your data in sync, add the following to your base urls.py
+2. If your project is "live" and has a webserver to which Asana can send requests, you can enable webhooks.
+To enable webhooks so Asana can keep your data in sync, add the following to your base urls.py

 .. code:: python